 Convertible Notes.
 On April 22, 2005, we entered into a securities purchase agreement with Norway Acquisition SPV, LLC, or Norway SPV, an affiliate of SLP and Hellman & Friedman, providing for the sale by us to Norway SPV of \$205.0 million aggregate principal amount of 3.75% Series A Convertible Notes due October 2012 (the "Series A Notes") and warrants (the "Series A Warrants") to purchase 2,209,052 shares of our common stock at \$14.50 per share.
 The Series A Notes will be convertible into our common stock, subject to certain adjustments and conditions at a purchase price of \$14.50 per share, which would equal 14,137,931 shares.
 The Series A Warrants will be exercisable by Norway SPV and its permitted transferees on or after April 22, 2006, or earlier under certain circumstances, and will terminate on December 8, 2008, unless earlier terminated in connection with the mandatory redemption of the Notes.
-The Series A Notes, Series A Warrants and the shares underlying the Series A Warrants are not transferable without our consent until September 8, 2006.
-In addition, the Series A Notes, the Series A Warrants and the shares underlying the Series A Notes and the Series A Warrants can only be transferred pursuant to an exemption to the Securities Act or if they are registered under the Securities Act.
+The Series A Notes, Series A Warrants and the shares underlying the Series A Notes and Series A Warrants are not transferable without our consent until September 8, 2006.
+In addition, the Series A Notes, the Series A Warrants and the shares underlying the Series A. Notes and the Series A Warrants can only be transferred pursuant to an exemption to the Securities Act or if they are registered under the Securities Act.
 The Series A Notes and the Series A Warrants purchased by Norway SPV are owned by SLP and Hellman & Friedman or their respective affiliates.

 On April 22, 2005, we also entered into a note amendment agreement with Hellman & Friedman, providing for the exchange by us of our \$240.0 million aggregate principal amount of 4.0% convertible subordinated notes due 2006 for \$240.0 million aggregate principal amount of 3.75% Series B Convertible Notes due 2012 (the "Series B Notes" and, together with the Series A Notes, the "Notes") and warrants (the "Series B Warrants" and, together with the Series A Warrants, the "Warrants") to purchase 2,753,448 shares of our common stock at \$14.50 per share.
 The Series B Notes will be convertible into our common stock, subject to certain adjustments and closing conditions, at a purchase price of \$14.50 per share, which would equal 16,551,724 shares.
 The Series B Warrants will be exercisable by Hellman & Friedman and their permitted transferees on or after April 22, 2006, or earlier under certain circumstances, and will terminate on December 8, 2008, unless earlier terminated in connection with the mandatory redemption of the Notes.
-The Series B Notes, Series B Warrants and the shares underlying the Series B Warrants are not transferable without our consent until September 8, 2006.
-In addition, the Series B Notes, the Series B Warrants and the shares underlying the Series B Notes and the Series B Warrants can only be transferred pursuant to an exemption to the Securities Act or if they are registered under the Securities Act.
+The Series B Notes, Series B Warrants and the shares underlying the Series B Notes and Series B Notes and the Series B Warrants can only be transferred pursuant to an exemption to the Securities Act or if they are registered under the Securities Act.